jonaswitt/max-api/README.md

 MAX!
 API
 ========

-A Node.js based REST API for the MAX! heating control system by eq-3 (http://www.eq-3.de/max-heizungssteuerung.html).
+A Node.js / CoffeeScript based REST API for the MAX! heating control system by eq-3 (http://www.eq-3.de/max-heizungssteuerung.html).

 The objective of this project is to implement everything that is known about the